JLiekenbrock/lyrics-visualiser/docs/index.md

 ### Continuos Delivery

-When the build is successful e.g. sonarqube and pytest are happy the documentation is regenerated and published to github pages.
+When the build is successful e.g. sonarqube and pytest are happy the documentation is regenerated and published to <a href="https://github.com/JLiekenbrock/lyrics-visualiser/tree/gh-pages">github pages</a>.
 There is  <a href="https://jliekenbrock.github.io/lyrics-visualiser/lyrics-visualiser/index.html">technical documentation</a> generated based on the source code as well as what you are [reading right now](https://jliekenbrock.github.io/lyrics-visualiser/index.html).

 [Documentation Code](https://github.com/JLiekenbrock/lyrics-visualiser/blob/main/docs/index.md)